777arc/textbook/content/sync.rst

 Go ahead and enable the fractional time delay that we implemented at the beginning of this chapter, so that our received signal has a more realistic delay.
 Leave the frequency offset disabled for now.
 If you re-run the simulation, you'll find that the synchronizer fails to fully synchronize to the signal, and that's because we aren't interpolating, so it has no way to "sample between samples" to make up for the fractional delay.
 Let's add in the interpolation to deal with this.

 A quick way to interpolate a signal in Python is to use scipy's :code:`signal.resample` or :code:`signal.resample_poly`, they both do the same thing but work differently under the hood, we will use the latter because it tends to be faster.
 Let's interpolate by 16, i.e. we will be inserting 15 extra samples between each sample.
-This can be done in one line, but let's also plot the before and after to see the difference:
+This can be done in one line, and it should happen *before* we go to perform time sync (i.e., before the large code snippet above).
+Let's also plot the before and after to see the difference:

 .. code-block:: python